-As the first Sydney Group 1 race of the racing year and the richest race of the Sydney Spring Racing Carnival, the Golden Rose attracts a quality field of up-and-coming three-year-olds.
+As the first Sydney Group 1 three-year-old race of the racing year, the Golden Rose attracts a quality field of up-and-coming three-year-olds.
 In 2007 the race was not held because of an outbreak of equine influenza (EI) but was run in March of 2008 instead, which is why there are two sets of results for 2008.

 The main lead-up races are The Run To The Rose over 1300 metres and the Up and Coming Stakes over 1200 metres.
 Hallowed Crown was the last horse to win the Run To The Rose – Golden Rose double (2014) and Court Command was the last horse to win the Up and Coming – Golden Rose double (2006).